 Applicant Llandovery Sheep Festival Ward Llandovery Key Account Management The Targeted Finance Fund is a discretionary fund available to Key Account Management (KAM) clients.
 For an organisation to become a KAM client they must be a third sector not for profit organisation that falls into one of the following 3 categories: Existing social enterprises that have the potential to grow, be sustainable and create employment.√ Emerging projects that have the potential to create jobs.
 Third sector organisations that that deliver vital services within our communities.
 Project The Llandovery Sheep Festival is an initiative that was originally developed Description by Llandovery Chamber of Commerce in conjunction with The Brecon Beacons National Park project.
 Established in 2010, the festival has continued to grow year on year.
 One of the most successful elements of the Llandovery Sheep Festival has been food demonstrations using local produce, and the group now wishes to pilot a scheme to procure and fit out a mobile demonstration kitchen, including TV cameras and screens, to make possible bigger and better demonstrations and take these to other locations throughout the year.
 It is intended to be a vehicle for the promotion of the festival, the town and the areas produce, especially lamb and other sheep related dishes.
 The emphasis being on short supply chains and decreased carbon footprint for food miles.
 Funding will ensure that the food demonstration element within the festival will be strengthened.
 A potential standalone food festival and a year round calendar of events created.
 Outreach work to schools, and organisations from the outlying communities could also be integrated into the annual agenda to help raise awareness of the great local produce, promote healthy eating, teach new cookery skills and promote Llandovery as a vibrant rural community.
 The Food Wagon will be available for hire out to other organisations, and demonstrations could be recorded for educational and promotional use to help with the sustainability of the project.
 Additionally the project wishes to fund on a part time basis, a professional Coordinator for a year to project manage the setup of this pilot scheme.
-The post holder will coordinate this project, and oversee the volunteers will then become the employed coordinator and that the increased turnover as a
+The post holder will coordinate this project, and oversee the volunteers who help run the event, additionally it is intended that one of the volunteers will then become the employed coordinator and that the increased turnover as a result of this funding will ensure the sustainability of the festival and this post.